econchick/new-coder/website/_posts/Scrape/2013-03-04-Part-3-Setting-up-SQLAlchemy.md

 ### Settings.py

-Our `settings.py` file only has 5 variables defined (pop quiz: these variables are all caps, do you remember why?
+Create `settings.py` within `my_scraper/scraper_app/`.
+Our `settings.py` file will only have 5 variables defined (pop quiz: these variables are all caps, do you remember why?
 Refer to the Data Viz tutorial for a refresher).

-When walking through the scrapy [tutorial](http://doc.scrapy.org/en/0.16/intro/tutorial.html#creating-a-project) on your own, it creates a `settings.py` file for you with a few variables that you should define.
+If you were walking through the scrapy [tutorial](http://doc.scrapy.org/en/0.16/intro/tutorial.html#creating-a-project) on your own, it would create a `settings.py` file for you with a few variables that you should define.

 Our `settings.py` file is simply a list of global variables specific to our project so we can import our settings later.